chrisurf/dev-container-nodejs/README.md

 - **Node.js & TypeScript**: Set up with the latest stable versions of Node.js and TypeScript for backend development.
 - **Oh My Zsh**: A delightful, open-source, community-driven framework for managing your Zsh configuration.
+- **Powerlevel10k**: A flexible Zsh theme with improved experience for better usability and aesthetics.
 - **AWS CLI**: Pre-installed Amazon Web Services Command Line Interface for managing AWS services.
 - **Ansible**: Included for powerful IT automation that reduces complexity and promotes scalability.
 - **Terraform**: Pre-installed to enable you to safely and predictably create, change, and improve infrastructure.